Getting into the savings habit

 There are three main reasons for saving regularly:

-• To fund luxuries: this might include a holiday or buying a new car, or things such as a tablet, computer or new phone.
+- To fund luxuries: this might include a wedding, deposit for your first home or things such as holidays or a new car.

-• To live comfortably in the future: although it might seem very far away, when you stop working, your income will go down and you’ll probably have to rely on money you’ve saved to keep up a reasonable standard of living.
+- To live comfortably in the future: although it might seem far away, when you stop working, your income will go down and you’ll probably have to rely on money you’ve saved to keep up a reasonable standard of living.

 How to save